-Toronto Arts Foundation is pleased to announce the finalists of the 2022 Toronto Arts Foundation Awards.
-Four Awards celebrating Toronto’s exceptional artists, cultural leaders and arts organizations will be presented at the annual Mayor’s Arts Lunch on April 25, 2022; the first in-person Lunch event in two years.
-A total of $52,000 in prize money will be distributed.
+In March 2022, Toronto Arts Foundation announced the finalists of the 2022 Toronto Arts Foundation Awards.
+Four Awards celebrating Toronto’s exceptional artists, cultural leaders and arts organizations were presented at the annual Mayor’s Arts Lunch on April 25, 2022; the first in-person Lunch event in two years.
+A total of $52,000 in prize money was distributed.

 The finalists for this year are highly accomplished and collectively contribute to the strength of our city’s arts sector.
-Individuals working in visual arts, theatre, dance, spoken word, a dedicated volunteer, and organizations that are engaging youth through the arts are all being honoured.
+Individuals working in visual arts, theatre, dance, spoken word, a dedicated volunteer, and organizations that are engaging youth through the arts were honoured.

-The finalists of the 2022 Toronto Arts Foundation Awards are:
+The finalists of the 2022 Toronto Arts Foundation Awards were:

 ARTS FOR YOUTH AWARD: a $20,000 cash prize, with finalists receiving $2,000.
 The award celebrates an individual, collective or organization that has demonstrated an outstanding commitment to engaging Toronto’s youth through the arts.
 The award is sponsored by Martha Burns, Jim Fleck and Sandra and Jim Pitblado.
 The finalist prizes are sponsored by Diana Bennett and Spencer Lanthier.

-The recipient of the Arts for Youth Award will be announced at the Lunch.
+The recipient of the Arts for Youth Award was announced at the Lunch.

 Erin is a multidisciplinary artist and community activator.
 She has a long history of leading performance projects that amplify teenage voices, both within institutions and as an independent artist.
 In all of her work, she aims to follow the tenet that how things are made shapes what is made.

 The assessment panel was impressed by Erin’s commitment to youth work, which has created many opportunities for young and emerging artists, providing them with a path to leadership.